jeffreybergier/Retro-Stream-Tutorial/README.md

 ### How to Stream High Quality Video on a PowerPC Mac

-We are basically going to use the fact that we have a local high speed ethernet network that our PowerPC Mac sits on to stream an incredibly-high bit-rate yet simple to decode video codec like MPEG1, MPEG2, or Xvid.
+We are basically going to use the fact that we have a local high speed ethernet network that our PowerPC Mac sits on to stream an incredibly high bit rate yet simple to decode video codec like MPEG1, MPEG2, or Xvid.
 We are going to use so much bandwidth that even a modern internet connection would have trouble streaming this video over the internet (10+Mbps).